J-morag/MAPF/README.md

 ![til](./resources/images/MAPF_text_bold_splash_delay.gif)

 ## Getting Started

+### Requirements

+* JDK 18 or higher for compiling and running the main application
+  * Or JRE 18 or higher for just running the jar file
+* Maven 3.6+ for building the project

 ### Running the project using the CLI

 Example arguments to solve all instances in a directory, with 10 agents:<br>